Special Nightingales Events

 Oregon Shakespeare Festival

-This world-famous festival usually runs from mid-February through early November, offering world-class theatrical performance in three incredible theatres, afternoon and evening performances seven days a week throughout the season.
-Due to post-pandemic limitations, check the OSF website for their schedule.
+This world-famous festival offers world-class theatrical performance in three incredible theatres throughout the season.
+Check the OSF website for their schedule.

 Oregon Cabaret Theatre